 Simply calculating an average comp rate is guaranteed to understate commission expense.
 Consider this: Your high performers might earn 2.7% per dollar of revenue.
 But others might earn only 0.5%.
 Achievement distribution must factor into your calculations.

 We’ve created a Sales Comp Checkpoint guide to help you inspect your comp plan for some common pitfalls.
 The tool has 11 questions that will give you a clear understanding of how your comp plan is performing.
-You can download the Sales Comp Checkpoint for free here.
+You can download the Sales Compensation Checkpoint for a simple top-line assessment.

 3 Reasons You Shouldn’t Change Your Comp Plan